-On November 13, 2023, we received notice from the Listing Qualifications department of Nasdaq stating that, due to our non-compliance with the \$2.5 million stockholders' equity requirement set forth in Nasdaq Listing Rule 5550(b)(1) as of September 30, 2023, we were subject to delisting unless we timely request a hearing before the Nasdaq Hearings Panel (the "Panel").
-We plan to timely request a hearing before the Panel, which request will stay any further action by Nasdaq pending the conclusion of the hearing process.
+On November 13, 2023, we received notice from the Listing Qualifications department of Nasdaq stating that, due to our non-compliance with the \$2.5 million stockholders' equity requirement set forth in Nasdaq Listing Rule 5550(b)(1) as of September 30, 2023, we were subject to delisting unless we timely request a hearing before the Nasdaq Hearings Panel (the "Panel"), which we did, resulting in a hearing before the Panel scheduled for early February 2024, which request stays any further action by Nasdaq pending the conclusion of the hearing process.
 We intend to actively explore options to regain compliance with Nasdaq listing requirements; however, there can be no assurance that the Panel will grant our request for continued listing or that we will be able to evidence compliance prior to the expiration of any extension that may be granted to us by the Panel.

 On January 27, 2023, we received a notice in the form of a letter (the "Deficiency Letter") from the listing qualifications department staff of The Nasdaq Stock Market ("Nasdaq") stating that the Company was not in compliance with Nasdaq Listing Rule 5550(a)(2) because the bid price for the Company's common stock had closed below \$1.00 per share (the "Minimum Bid Price") for the previous 30 consecutive business days.
 However, on April 17, 2023, we received a letter from Nasdaq indicating that we had regained compliance.
-At the end of October 2023 and the beginning of November 2023, the bid price for the Company's common stock was below the Minimum Bid Price.
+At the end of October 2023 and most of November 2023, the bid price for the Company's common stock was below the Minimum Bid Price.